A tutorial on the stability and bifurcation analysis of the electromechanical behaviour of soft materials: Three-dimensional electrostatics of soft deformable dielectrics

 The choice of a constitutive model depends on the material being modeled and, of course, the independent state variables chosen.
 As an example, in several works, Suo et al. \cite{suo2008nonlinear} assumed that the free energy density is a function of the deformation gradient ${\bf F}$ and the nominal electric displacement $\tilde{\bf D}$, i.e., $W({\bf F}, \tilde{\bf D})$.
 Thus the nominal stress and the nominal electric field are

 For the model of ideal soft dielectrics \cite{zhao2007electromechanical, zhao2014harnessing}, the free energy density can be written as

 where $W^e ({\bf F})$ is the strain-energy function due to the mechanical deformation, and $\mathcal L_a$ serves as the Lagrange multiplier related to the constraint of incompressibility, i.e., $J=1$.
-Typically, $\mathcal L_a$ is equal to zero in the case of compressible dielectrics.
-Substitution of Eq.~\eqref{suo-08-T-E-2} into Eq.~\eqref{suo-08-T-E-1} gives
+Typically, $\mathcal L_a$ is equal to zero in the case of compressible dielectrics.\\